Rwanda: Regulator Explains Ban on Steel Bars

 Local manufacturers hurt by imported substandard products

-Constantin Rugaba, the Sales and Marketing Manager of Master Steel told The New Times that such imported substandard products have been affected by locally made construction materials.
+Constantin Rugaba, the Sales and Marketing Manager of Master Steel told The New Times that such imported substandard products have been affecting locally made construction materials.

 "There are substandard materials imported from neighboring and regional countries which affect locally made construction materials.
 Many find it affordable to import such products from Kenya for instance, Tanzania and others but their standards do not match with the standards of our products we are locally manufacturing," he said.